Thomas Welsby Clark: Autopsy and subsequent research

-Brain trauma caused by a shell fragment of German origin has been identified as the cause of death.Billson 2007 Bruce Billson (the Minister Assisting the Minister for Defence) reported that a piece of shrapnel struck the front of the skull and lodged in the left forehead.
-On first examination, it was thought that the fragment might have been a bullet, although this hypothesis was later rejected.
-In addition to this injury, the pathologist identified a second major skull injury, with bone loss on the left side, above and behind the left earhole, which is also believed to have occurred around the time of death.
+Brain trauma caused by a shell fragment of German origin was identified as the cause of death.
+Bruce Billson (the Minister Assisting the Minister for Defence) reported that a piece of shrapnel struck the front of the skull and lodged in the left forehead.
+On first examination, it was thought that the fragment might have been a bullet but this hypothesis was later rejected.
+In addition to this injury, the pathologist identified a second major skull injury of bone loss on the left side, above and behind the left earhole.
+This injury was believed to have occurred around the time of death.
 The analysis also identified multiple rib fractures, but it is unknown whether these occurred around the time of death or long after death with the settling of the grave.
 No other shrapnel or projectiles have been found elsewhere in the remains.